SummitCapstone/murok_backend/README.md

 $ sudo apt install docker-ce docker-ce-cli containerd.io docker-compose-plugin
 ```

-Then, you have activate Docker in services by systemctl.
+Then, you have to activate Docker in services by systemctl.
 ```bash
 $ sudo systemctl start docker
 $ sudo systemctl enable docker